Royal Adelaide Show: Competitions

 In 2014, 16,993 ribbons were awarded to individual prize winners.

 Carnival

 Entertainment

 The Main Arena is the largest area of Adelaide Showground, and is the primary location for the 'Horses in Action' program (including the World Cup Qualifiers).
-In the evening, it features family entertainment, including V8 utes, motorcross, and monster trucks.
+In the evening, it features family entertainment, including V8 utes, motocross, and monster trucks.
 Every night of the show at 9:00 pm (weather permitting), there is a 10-minute firework show.

 Another major attraction to the Royal Adelaide Show is the array of free entertainment included upon entry.
 There are three main stages: